2014 Report from the Managing editors

 interest to members of the Society.
 Articles in special issues are usually selected from a broad call for

 papers, as well as through direct solicitations.
 They all go through a full refereeing process.
-Guest Editor Mark Gertler (NYU) and our own Steve Williamson (Washington University, St. Louis), are currently editing a special issue on "Money, Credit, and Financial Frictions" which is scheduled to appear in the January 2015 issue of RED.
-A conference will be held by the Federal Reserve Bank of St. Louis on December 5-6, where first drafts of the accepted papers will be presented and discussed.
+Guest Editor Mark Gertler (NYU) and our own Steve Williamson (St. Louis Fed), are currently editing a special issue on "Money, Credit, and Financial Frictions" which is scheduled to appear in the January 2015 issue of RED.
+In addition, Guest Editors Guido Menzio (Penn) and Randy Wright (Wisconsin) are preparing a special issue in honor of Dale Mortensen, which is slated to be published in the January 2016 issue.

 Matthias Doepke, Managing Editor